crdsteixeira/DW_project/README.md

 ### Create facts and agg tables

-1. Open trasformation for facts and aggregation table in pentaho (order_item, order, agg_sales)
+1. Open trasformation for facts and aggregation tables in pentaho (order_item, order, agg_sales)
 2. Configure source csv to local path in each transformation file
 3. Configure each 'Table Input' in each file for your local db connection
 4. Configure 'Table Output' in each file for your local db connection